Parameter (computer programming): Parameters and arguments

 The following is an example of calling sum.
-The variables value1 and value2 are initialized and then passed to Sum as the arguments.
+The variables x and y are initialized and then passed to sum as the arguments.
 At runtime, the values assigned to these variables are passed to sum.
-In sum, the parameters addend1 and addend2 are evaluated, yielding the arguments 40 and 2, respectively.
-The values of the arguments are added, and the result is returned to the caller, where it is assigned to the variable sum_value.
+In sum, the parameters a and b are evaluated, yielding the arguments 40 and 2, respectively.
+The values of the arguments are added, and the result is returned to the caller, where it is assigned to the variable result.